trex-paxos/trex-paxos-jvm/README.md

 Intuitively, we can think of the first message as a leader election.
 Hence, we call `N` a ballot number, and we consider the responses to be votes.
 In a three-node cluster, a leader only needs to exchange one message to be elected.

-It immediately issues small prepare messages for the full range of slots.
-These may be batched into a single network packet.
-We can recover a range of slots in parallel
-without making a network roundtrip per slot.
-In essence, the new leader is asking nodes to retransmit what they know about past `accept` messages.
+Once elected a new leader immediately issues small prepare messages for the full range of slots.
+Intuitively the new leader is asking nodes to retransmit what they know about all past `accept` messages.
+The new leader then collaborates with an old leader by choosing their value.
+The mathematics of the Paxos algorithm gaurentees that all leaders converge on choosing the same value at each slot.

 ## Fifth, Durable State Requirements